Ariyafz19/simple-products-api/README.md

 ## Notes

 Data is currently stored in memory and resets whenever the server restarts.
-A future improvement is connecting the API to a real database (e.g. MongoDB).
+A future improvement is connecting the API to a real database.

 ## Author